 *Courses offered online.

 To be considered for admission, you must have completed a bachelor’s degree with an overall GPA of 2.75 or better.
-This certificate may be completed alone or in combination with the Lubar School’s MBA or MS in Management degree program.
+This certificate may be completed alone or in combination with the Lubar College’s MBA or MS in Management degree program.

 To apply, complete the online application.
 Please also send your official transcript (from highest degree earned) to the Graduate School, University of Wisconsin-Milwaukee, P.O.
 Box 340, Milwaukee, WI 53201.